 Pricing Model:

-2. Docker MCP Gateway: Container-native infrastructure for developers
+2. Docker MCP gateway

 Docker's MCP Gateway provides container-first architecture for teams already invested in Docker infrastructure.
 This solution enables developers to deploy MCP servers using familiar Docker tooling and workflows.